RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ### Upgrading Firmware through DFU using BLE

-1. Download the DFU package of the RAK4600 Evaluation Board [**here**](https://downloads.rakwireless.com/LoRa/RAK4600/Firmware/History-Release-Version/DFU-Package/) and save it on your mobile phone.
+1. Download the DFU package of the [**RAK4600 Evaluation Board**](https://downloads.rakwireless.com/LoRa/RAK4600/Firmware/History-Release-Version/DFU-Package/), and save it on your mobile phone.

 2. Make sure the Bluetooth on your mobile is turned on.
-Open the **nRF Connect** Mobile application and you will see all BLE devices in range in the scan list:
+Open the **nRF Connect** Mobile application, and you will see all BLE devices in range in the scan list.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/8.upgrading-firmware/mnzoayqdsaquxxdimpnw.jpg"